 Summer Events

 Red-brick sidewalks link hotels and innovative eateries to a slew of boutiques and galleries in downtown Lexington while Buena Vista serves as the area's favorite launch pad to the Blue Ridge Parkway and outdoor adventure.
-Antique malls, country stores, music jams, and farm stands add oomph to the landscape along the county’s back roads.
+Family-friendly in every way, our small towns and big backyard include nostalgic country stores, impromptu music jams, and fresh farm stand flavors.
+Put all of your senses to use this summer!

 Live Music & Outdoor Entertainment